xreef/EMailSender/README.md

 	EMailSender emailSend("smtp.account@gmail.com", "password");
 ```

-If you want use onother provider you can use more complex (but simple) contructor
+If you want use another provider you can use more complex (but simple) constructor
 ```cpp
 	EMailSender(const char* email_login, const char* email_password, const char* email_from, const char* smtp_server, uint16_t smtp_port);